-There were a total of 5,621 unduplicated Medi-Cal beneficiaries served in SUPT programs in FY 20/21
+There was a total of 6088 unduplicated Medi-Cal beneficiaries served in SUPT programs in FY 21/22

-Age - the majority of beneficiaries served in SUPT are between the ages of 26 and 59, representing over 77% of the population served.
-Clients ages 0 to 25 represent only about 10.8% of clients served, which could indicate that a greater effort is needed to reach out to younger age groups about available SUPT services in the county.
+Age - The majority of beneficiaries served in SUPT are between the ages of 26 and 59, representing over 78% of the population served.
+Clients ages 0 to 25 represent only about 11% of clients served, which could indicate that a greater effort is needed to reach out to younger age groups about available SUPT services in the county.

-Gender - A slightly higher percentage of females are served than males, at just over 50%.
+Gender - A slightly higher percentage of males are served than females, at 52.1%.

-Ethnicity - Almost 17% (16.6%) of SUPT clients identified as Hispanic/Latinx.
+Ethnicity - Just over 19% (19.2%) of SUPT clients identified as Hispanic/Latinx.